 ENGL2065.
 Meaning and metaphor (6 credits)

 This course will introduce students to a number of questions about linguistic meaning and examine various definitions of metaphor.
 Among the questions considered are: What role does metaphor play in human language?
 In what way (if at all) do languages create or embody particular culturally-specific world-views?

+Assessment will be by 100% coursework.

 ENGL2066.
-Orientalism and linguistics (6 credits)

-This course studies linguistics as a branch of what Edward Said has termed 'Orientalism', i.e. western models of Asian language, literature, culture and society created within European colonialism.
+Orientalism and linguistics (6 credits) This course studies linguistics as a branch of what Edward Said has termed 'Orientalism', i.e. western models of Asian language, literature, culture and society created within European colonialism.
 It looks at the ways western linguists of the 19th and 20th century have 'imagined' or categorized Asian languages, relating those categories to debates within western linguistics.
 Assessment will be by 100% coursework.
 ENGL2069.
-Form and meaning (6 credits)

-An investigation into the relationship between English structure and meaning (semantics and pragmatics), considering how meanings are encoded and inferred.
+Form and meaning (6 credits) An investigation into the relationship between English structure and meaning (semantics and pragmatics), considering how meanings are encoded and inferred.
 Assessment will be by 100% coursework.
 ENGL2074.
-Postcolonial readings (6 credits)

-This course examines important works of literature in English from perspectives opened up by recent debates on 'nation', 'narration', and 'hybridity'.
+Postcolonial readings (6 credits) This course examines important works of literature in English from perspectives opened up by recent debates on 'nation', 'narration', and 'hybridity'.
+Assessment will be by 100% coursework.
 ENGL2075.
-The idea of China (6 credits)

-An examination of English representations and interpretations of China in a selection of writings from the 18th century to the early 20th century.
+The idea of China (6 credits) An examination of English representations and interpretations of China in a selection of writings from the 18th century to the early 20th century.
 Assessment will be by 100% coursework.
 ENGL2076.
-Romanticism (6 credits)

-The course studies the Romantic era, and traces its history through a selection of its main texts.
+Romanticism (6 credits) The course studies the Romantic era, and traces its history through a selection of its main texts.
 Assessment will be by 100% coursework.
 ENGL2078.
-The novel today (6 credits)

-This course examines developments in the novel by studying a representative sample of recently published fiction in English.
+The novel today (6 credits) This course examines developments in the novel by studying a representative sample of recently published fiction in English.
 Innovations in narrative technique, such as metafiction and postmodern poetics, will be one strand of enquiry.
 Thematic strands will depend on the novels selected for study but are likely to include, gender, representation, globalism, postmodernism, race and ethnicity, and identity.
+Assessment will be by 60% coursework, 40% examination.

 ENGL2079.
-Shakespeare (6 credits)

-This course will explore some of the themes and form of Shakespeare's drama, and will consider how his work has been interpreted in modern times.
+Shakespeare (6 credits) This course will explore some of the themes and form of Shakespeare's drama, and will consider how his work has been interpreted in modern times.
+Assessment will be by 60% coursework, 40% examination.

 ENGL2080.
-Women, feminism and writing II (6 credits)

-This course will explore the often difficult relationship between women and what has been traditionally known as the 'feminine sphere'.
+Women, feminism and writing II (6 credits) This course will explore the often difficult relationship between women and what has been traditionally known as the 'feminine sphere'.
 Women have commonly been associated with the feminine sphere of love, marriage and family and this course will consider how modernity and feminism have challenged and disrupted this assumption.

-Assessment will be by 100% written coursework.
+Assessment will be by 100% coursework.

 ENGL2082.
-Modern literary criticism (6 credits)

-This course introduces students to a selection of major texts in literary criticism from the early 19th century to the 1960s.
-It examines principal critical concepts and methodological principles formulated in these texts and traces the developments of critical thought within this period.
+Modern literary criticism (6 credits) This course introduces students to a selection of major texts in literary criticism from the early 19th It examines principal critical concepts and methodological principles century to the 1960s. formulated in these texts and traces the developments of critical thought within this period.
 Assessment will be by 100% coursework.
 ENGL2084.
-Modernism and short fiction (6 credits)

-This course studies the re-invention of traditional forms of writing in the modernist revolution that ushered in the twentieth century in Europe.
+Modernism and short fiction (6 credits) This course studies the re-invention of traditional forms of writing in the modernist revolution that ushered in the twentieth century in Europe and beyond.
 Concentrating on short fiction, it investigates how modernist writers found ways to 'make it new'.
 Assessment will be by 100% coursework.